Essomia/geojuji/docs/app.md

 Another code editor that you can use is `Visual Studio Code` (VSC).

-To ensure to have the same configurations installed between working stations, we will add Sublime Text's configuration files into the repository and symlink the folder to let VSC use them again.
+To ensure to have the same configurations installed between working stations, we will add Visual Studio Code's configuration files into the repository and symlink the folder to let VSC use them again.

 ##### Configuration